'The louder they roar, the better I get': Kinsley Murray goes viral for national anthem performance at Gonzaga women's basketball game

 "I feel so amazing because I love seeing all the comments.
 One person loved my gloves, and they like my growls, and they like my frees," said Kinsley, as she imitated her singing.

-This wasn’t Kinsley’s first rodeo at the national anthem—in fact she’s sang at rodeos before—and all over the Pacific Northwest at baseball, football, and basketball games.
+This wasn’t Kinsley’s first rodeo at the national anthem.
+In fact, she’s sung at rodeos before — and all over the Pacific Northwest at baseball, football, and basketball games.

-Kinsley’s biggest dream for her national anthem performances though happens to reside in the same building she just went viral in.
+Kinsley’s biggest dream for her national anthem performances happens to reside in the same building as her viral performance.

 "My dream since I was three was to sing at the boys Gonzaga basketball game because people would go crazy.
-I bet they would roar really loud for me and jump around and be super crazy," said Kinsley.
+I bet they would roar really loud for me and jump around and be super crazy," Kinsley said.